 2013 [03 March] - Frank Lambert - Cambodia & Laos

 …Amazingly our first bird was a pair of Bare-faced Bulbuls – the main reason we had visited this area - that miraculously appeared in a fruiting tree beside the road and fed at very close range, apparently unaffected by the huge heavy traffic.
 The birds were later regularly seen perched on the limestone karst in this area and we probably saw at least six individuals…

 This is a list of the bird species recorded in Laos.
-The avifauna of Laos includes a total of 701 species, of which 2 have been introduced by humans, and 8 are rare or accidental.
-25 species are globally threatened...
+The avifauna of Laos include a total of 701 species, of which two have been introduced by humans and eight are rare or accidental.
+Twenty-five species are globally threatened.